• Skip to primary navigation

 Creating Containers with New Perennials

-You can also create a pretty fall planter with a mix of annuals and perennials like the one shown above.
+You can also create a pretty fall planter with a mix of annuals and perennials like coral bells and black eyed susan in the one shown above.
 In this case, I decided to take some of the perennials at the end of the fall season and plant them in the garden.

-Here are a few suggestions that work in my Zone 6a garden.
+Here are a few suggestions of flowering perennials as well as those with colorful foliage that work in my Zone 6a garden.

 Perennials for Shade